trussworks/distributed-playbook/bond_with_each_other.md

 Applicable for groups over 30, highly recommended after 50.

+### Perennial Pastry
+Some folk have fallen into more regular hangouts with each other outside of being randomly paired.
+Whether once a month or every other week, we fluxuate between explicitly *not* talking about work or allowing work chckins.
+Great for deepening relationships with far away coworkers.

 ## \#Celebrations
 Humans are creatures who tend to like recognition of arbitrary cycles.
 We have a bot to remind us of folks’ birthdays and Trusselversaries.
 It also gets the gif party started.
 People opt in to have https://birthdaybot.io/ remind others of their birthdays or join date in a stand-alone channel to keep distractions contained.